truenas/middleware/docs/userguide/index.rst

 * **Change E-mail:** used to change the email address associated with the account.

-**NOTE:** it is important to set the email address for the built-in *root* user account as important system messages are sent to the
+.. note:: it is important to set the email address for the built-in *root* user account as important system messages are sent to the
    *root* user.
 For security reasons, password logins are disabled for the *root* account and changing this setting is highly discouraged.

 Every account that came with the FreeNAS® operating system, except for the *root* user, is a system account.
 Each system account is used by a service and should not be available for use as a login account.
 For this reason, the default shell is